mvakde/mvakde.github.io/_pages/other-projects.md

 Analysis of proton-proton collisions [Link](https://github.com/mvakde/proton-collision-analysis)
 ------
 ● Reconfirmed deviations from the expected results of the transverse momentum of emitted particles
-● Analysed 19 million datapoints (Monte Carlo data of 13 TeV collisions from PYTHIA 8) in CERN’s ROOT
+● Analyzed 19 million datapoints (Monte Carlo data of 13 TeV collisions from PYTHIA 8) in CERN’s ROOT

 Shop Monitor [Link](https://github.com/mvakde/shop-monitors)
 ------